rvdegroen/dish-exchange/PROCESS.md

 2. `dishImage` = value: image in /images in `dish.ejs`
 3. `dishTags` = value: tags, which is an array in `dish.ejs`
 4. `dishQuality` = value: quality, which is a number in `dish.ejs`
+5. `dishId` = id of the dish for a route in `/dish/dishId` in `dish.ejs`
+6. `arrayNumber` = a loop that increases the number of arraynumber depending on the amount of documents saved in mongoDB dishes in `dish.ejs`